Bee Wilson: Books

+Journalism

 Alongside writing books, Wilson has also been a prolific journalist, mostly writing about food but sometimes covering other subjects such as film, biography, music and history.
-For five years from 1998, Wilson was the weekly food critic of the New Statesman magazine, where she wrote about subjects such as school meals, the history of food and ingredients such as vanilla, tinned tomatoes, melons and butter.
+For five years from 1998, Wilson was the weekly food critic of the New Statesman magazine, where she wrote about subjects including school meals, the history of food and ingredients such as vanilla, tinned tomatoes, melons and butter.

 After that, Wilson wrote the "Kitchen Thinker" column in The Sunday Telegraph's "Stella" magazine for twelve years.
 For the column, she was named the Guild of Food Writers food journalist of the year in 2004, 2008 and 2009.

 Wilson has written book reviews and other articles for The Guardian, The Sunday Times and The Times Literary Supplement.
 She has written "Page Turner" blogs for The New Yorker on ideas about the recipe.
-She has contributed articles to the London Review of Books, on subjects such as film, biography, history and music as well as the history of the restaurant in London.
-Most recently, she has written a series of Long Reads for The Guardian on subjects ranging from clean eating to ultra-processed food to the history of the British curryhouse.
+She has contributed articles to the London Review of Books on subjects such as film, biography, history and music, as well as the history of the restaurant in London.
+She has written a series of "Long Reads" for The Guardian on subjects ranging from clean eating to ultra-processed food to the history of the British curryhouse.

+Other activities

-Wilson was the chair of the Oxford Symposium on Food and Cookery from 2015-2017.
+Wilson was the chair of the Oxford Symposium on Food and Cookery from 2015 to 2017.

-In 2019, Wilson co-founded a U.K. food education charity, TastEd, which describes itself as working 'to give every child the opportunity to experience the joy of fresh vegetables and fruits'.
-TastEd (short for Taste Education) is part of the Sapere network of food education which is used in a number of countries including Finland, Sweden and France and which 'was created out of the conviction that taste education is good for health'.
+In 2019, Wilson co-founded a UK food education charity, TastEd, which describes itself as working "to give every child the opportunity to experience the joy of fresh vegetables and fruits".
+TastEd (short for Taste Education) is part of the Sapere network of food education, which is used in a number of countries including Finland, Sweden and France and which "was created out of the conviction that taste education is good for health".

 In 2020, she was one of the judges of the Baillie Gifford Prize for Non-Fiction.

+Recognition

+Wilson has been named BBC Radio’s Food Writer of the Year, as well as the Guild of Food Writers’ Food Journalist of the Year in 2004, 2008, and 2009 for her column in Stella magazine.

+She was elected a Fellow of the Royal Society of Literature in 2023.

 Personal life

-Wilson is the daughter of the writer A. N. Wilson and the academic Katherine Duncan-Jones.
-Her sister is the classicist Emily Wilson.
-She was married to the Cambridge political scientist David Runciman but they are now divorced.
+Wilson married the Cambridge political scientist David Runciman, but he left the marriage of 23 years in June 2020, during the COVID-19 pandemic.
 They have three children together.